 We then show the performance of our algorithm on different depth sensors.
-We visualize the typical error maps of the two cameras we use in Fig.~\ref{fig_different_camera}~(a).
-The error maps are obtained by subtracting the distance between the camera and the captured flat plane from the measured depth maps.
-We can see that the depth given by the D435 camera presents a larger variance and can achieve up to 15mm error.
+We visualize the typical deviation maps of the two cameras we use in Fig.~\ref{fig_different_camera}~(a).
+The deviation map is obtained by subtracting the mean depth value of 100 repeatedly captured images from a randomly chosen depth image.
+We can see that the depth given by the D435 camera presents a larger variance and can achieve up to $\pm5$mm error.
 Even with this noise, our algorithm can still perform well, as illustrated in Fig.~\ref{fig_different_camera}~(b).
-The video of grasping using a D435 camera can be found in the Appendix B (Movie S5).
+The video of grasping using a D435 camera can be found in Appendix B (Movie S5).
 The experiments demonstrate the robustness of our algorithm towards depth sensing noise, mainly owing to the training data collected with real sensors.

 We further evaluate our grasp perception system on a challenging adversarial object set, which contains the 13 adversarial objects used in DexNet2.0~\cite{dexnet2} and the 49 evaluation objects from EGAD~\cite{morrison2020egad}.
 The objects from the EGAD evaluation set are generated by the program to ensure the shape complexity and grasp difficulty.
 Fig.~\ref{fig_adversarial} shows the examples of the adversarial object set and the statistics of the success rate.
-Full videos can be found in the Appendix B (Movie S6-S8, part of S3-S4).
+Full videos can be found in Appendix B (Movie S6-S8, part of S3-S4).
 We can see that the accuracy decreases for our algorithm and the previous method~\cite{dexnet4}.
 However, humans can still perform stably.
 The main reason is that our grasp perception system would repeat the failed trials on an object without utilizing the feedback from each trial.
 It deserves more exploration in the future.

 Finally, we set a challenging real-world task, where the robot is required to clean the fragments of a broken clay pot.
 It is challenging since the fragments are pretty thin, usually less than 3mm, which requires an accurate estimation of the grasp pose.
 The noisy depth perception further increases the difficulty.
 We haven't seen previous grasp pose detection algorithms demonstrate success in this scenario.
 Fig.~\ref{fig_fragments} shows the snapshots of a robot cleaning the thin fragments under the guidance of the AnyGrasp perception system and the video is given in Appendix B (Movie S9).